 Our school participates in the Breakfast in the Classroom Program.
-Students have the option of ordering breakfast from the cafeteria each morning.
-The breakfast is ordered one day ahead of time and is delivered to the classroom.
+Students have the option of having breakfast from the cafeteria each morning.
 Students eat their breakfast in the classroom prior to the conclusion of morning announcements.
-Breakfast costs $1.55.

 Students will be assigned specific lunch times; this information will be communicated directly by the classroom teacher.